nyaruka/goflow/docs/docs.md

 ## set_contact_field

-Can be used to save a value to a contact.
-The value can be a template and will be evaluated during the flow.
+Can be used to update a field value on the contact.
+The value is a localizable template and white space is trimmed from the final value.
+An empty string clears the value.
 A `contact_field_changed` event will be created with the corresponding value.

 <div class="input_action"><h3>Action</h3>```json
 {